What Is The Roku? The Streaming Device Explained

 Though it’s important to note that adjusting one setting might affect another so you’ll want to make adjustments if that’s the case.

-Another big distinction I want to make is that I’m going to be covering the more general way to optimize your set since there is a difference between calibration specifically, and optimization.
+Another big distinction I want to make is that I’m going to be covering the more general way to optimize your set since there is a difference between calibration specifically, & optimization.

 Calibration can be done professionally, and though it’s possible to do yourself, you’d need specialized tools and a comprehensive understanding of menus, white balance, readings, etc — making it a lot more in depth/difficult.